ApploverSoftware/android_architecture/README.md

 Rename package name!
 Example: https://stackoverflow.com/questions/16804093/android-studio-rename-package

 Right click on package, refactor and then rename.
-Manifest and gradle files will change along with refactor
+Manifest will change, but it is needed to change "application id" in gradle